ec-europa/toolkit/README.md

 ## Installation

-The installation of the starterkit packaged in composer depends on 3 files being present in your repository.
+The installation of the subsite starterkit packaged in composer depends on 3 essential files being present in your repository.

-<details><summary><b>composer.json</b>: Important to take note of the script commands.</summary><p>
+> <details><summary><b>composer.json</b>: Important to take note of the script commands.</summary><p>

-SSK version is starting at 3.0.
-Performing a `composer update` on this requirement will be the only thing necessary to get the ssk package installed and updated.
-You may choose the version which you want to run.
+The composer package version starts at 3.0.
+Performing a `composer update` on this requirement will be the only thing necessary to get the subsite starterkit package installed and updated.
+You may choose the version which you want to install.
 But Quality Assurance will always run your code on the lastest release.

 The `phingexec` script function is mereley an example for people who do not have php installed on their system, but only docker.
 That script will allow you to use phing to setup a development environment without too much hassle.